How to fix “Waiting for device” error in Android ADB & Fastboot:

 A lot of users have reported this issue.
 It seems to be a problem with the USB drivers of an Android smartphone.
-Waiting for device error comes up in the ADB command line whenever your computer fails to recognise the USB drivers and the connection of your phone with your computer.
+Waiting for device error comes up in the ADB command line whenever your computer fails to recognize the USB drivers and the connection of your phone with your computer.
 It can easily by fixed by keeping a check on a few things.
 Here’s a complete list of solutions that will help you to get rid of “Waiting for device” error in Android ADB & Fastboot.

 How to fix “Waiting for device” error in Android ADB & Fastboot